 However, Harlow only reported on Gage shortly after the accident, and there’s no concrete evidence he developed the disease.
 This remains purely speculative.

-We know that some brain tissue got destroyed, but any infections Gage may have suffered after the accident may have further destroyed more brain tissue.
+We know that some brain tissue was destroyed, but any infections Gage suffered afterward may have destroyed further tissue.

-We also cannot determine the exact location where the iron rod entered Gage’s skull to the millimeter.
-As brain structure varies from person to person, researchers cannot ever know for certain what areas of Gage’s brain were destroyed.
+We also cannot pinpoint exactly where the rod entered.
+Brain structure varies from person to person, so researchers can never know for certain which areas of Gage’s skull were destroyed.

 What Happened to Phineas Gage After the Brain Damage?